Keyboard shortcuts

 • Caller-allocated buffers for tensor output (no allocation on the hot path).

-• Versioned API with explicit error codes.
+• Versioned API with explicit error codes (current ABI: v3.0).

 Python (murk-python)